jingw222/raspicam_vision_lite/README.md

 1. Open a terminal, SSH into your Raspberry Pi and clone the repository.

 2. *(Optional)* To use models other than the defaults that come with this repository, you can still download and use some other offically released [hosted models](https://www.tensorflow.org/lite/guide/hosted_models#quantized_models) as this project does.
-Alternatively, train your own custom TensorFlow Lite (optimally [quantized](https://www.tensorflow.org/lite/performance/post_training_quantization)) models either via transfer learning or from scratch, and then place them along with labels inside `models/` just like the rest of them:
+Alternatively, train your own custom TensorFlow Lite (optimally [quantized](https://www.tensorflow.org/lite/performance/post_training_quantization)) models either via transfer learning or from scratch, and then place them along with labels inside `models/` simply as the rest of them:

     ```
     .